Mathew Baker (footballer): International career

 Born in Australia, Baker is of Indonesian descent and is eligible to play for both Australia and Indonesia at the international level.
 In 2024, Baker was called up to the Indonesia under-16 team for the 2024 ASEAN U-16 Boys Championship.
 In the semi-finals, he started and played against his birth country, Australia, where his team lost 5–3.
 Indonesia would eventually finish 3rd in the competition.

 In August 2024, Baker received a call-up to the Australia U17 team in preparation for the 2025 AFC U-17 Asian Cup qualification.
 However, Baker declined the invitation and chose to continue representing Indonesia.
 During the qualification campaign, he helped Indonesia secure a spot in the final tournament by scoring the only goal in a victory over Kuwait.
 He also faced Australia again in the same qualifying tournament, with the match ending in a 0–0 draw.

 At the 2025 AFC U-17 Asian Cup, Baker played a key role in helping Indonesia reach the knockout stage of the tournament and secure qualification for the 2025 FIFA U-17 World Cup.
+On 4 November 2025, Baker made his U17 World Cup debut, by starting in a 1–3 defeat against Zambia.
+In the final group stage match, Baker was named in the starting lineup as Indonesia claimed a historic 2–1 victory over Honduras, their first win in a FIFA World Cup tournament.

+On 5 June 2026, Baker made his debut for the Indonesia senior team in a friendly match against Oman.
+He became the youngest debutant to play for the senior team at the age of 17 years and 29 days old.